 To import a user-defined function from another mapping:

 By default, the Libraries window displays only built-in functions and any user-defined functions in the current .mfd mapping file.
 If you import other .mfd files as libraries into the current mapping as shown above, it will display user-defined functions from any imported files as well.
-Moreover, if you used the same library name across multiple *.mfd files, functions from all available sources appear under the same library name in the Libraries window.
+Moreover, if you used the same library name across multiple *.mfd files or custom libraries (see Importing Custom Java and .NET Libraries), functions from all available sources appear under the same library name in the Libraries window.